Pzixel/testdocs/docs/interfaces/IUniswapV3Factory.rst

 Propositions and Judgments
 ==========================

-Propositions are the subject of our proofs.
+Propositionssssss are the subject of our proofs.
 Before the proof, we can't formally say if they are true or not.
 If the proof is successful then the result is a 'judgment'.
 For instance, if the ``proposition`` is,